Decolonising the Mind: Imperialism and the "cultural bomb"

 These discussions intersect as Ngũgĩ grapples with language as both an insidious tool for imperialism as well as a weapon of resistance for colonized peoples.
 In his introduction, Ngũgĩ asserts, "The study of African realities has for too long been seen in terms of tribes" (1).
-This is problematic for Ngũgĩ because this perspective ignores imperialism's historical and contemporary role in the problems in Africa.
+This is problematic for Ngũgĩ, because this perspective ignores imperialism's historical and contemporary role in the problems in Africa.
 And so, Ngũgĩ proposes a different approach: "I shall look at the African realities as they are affected by the great struggle between the two mutually opposed forces in Africa today: an imperialist tradition on one hand, and a resistance tradition on the other" (2).

 Ngũgĩ considers English in Africa a "cultural bomb" that continues a process of wiping out pre-colonial histories and identities: "The effect of the cultural bomb is to annihilate a people's belief in their names, in their languages, in their environments, in their heritage of struggle, in their unity, in their capacities and ultimately in themselves" (3).
-He argues that it leaves colonized nations "wastelands of non-achievement," and leaves colonized peoples with the desire to "distance themselves from that wasteland" (3).
+He argues that it leaves colonized nations "wastelands of non-achievement", and leaves colonized peoples with the desire to "distance themselves from that wasteland" (3).
 He determines that "colonial alienation" is enacted by the "deliberate disassociation of the language of conceptualisation, of thinking, of formal education, of mental development, from the language of daily interaction in the home and in the community" (28).

-In Decolonising the Mind, Ngũgĩ considers "colonial alienation," ultimately an alienation from one's self, identity, and heritage, vis-a-vis linguistic oppression to be imperialism's greatest threat to the nations of Africa.
+In Decolonising the Mind, Ngũgĩ considers "colonial alienation", ultimately an alienation from one's self, identity, and heritage, vis-à-vis linguistic oppression to be imperialism's greatest threat to the nations of Africa.

-However, due in large part to his faith in the working classes and "peasantry," Ngũgĩ remains hopeful.
+However, due in large part to his faith in the working classes and "peasantry", Ngũgĩ remains hopeful.
 He insists that while indigenous African languages have been attacked by imperialism, they have survived largely because they are kept alive by the workers and peasantry, and he maintains that change will only happen when the proletariat is empowered by their own language and culture.

 African authors

 For Ngũgĩ, because he theorizes language as the foundation and carrier of culture, the role of the writer in a neocolonial nation is inherently political.
-To write fiction in English is to "foster a neocolonial mentality."
+To write fiction in English is to "foster a neocolonial mentality".
 On the other hand, writing in African languages is a blow to imperialism's systematic oppression.
 He advocates for African writers to reconnect with their "revolutionary traditions" of anti-imperialism in Africa (28).

 Ngũgĩ also engages with this issue on a distinctly personal level; when he chose to abandon English, he chose to enact out his own theory in practice.
-As one biographer points out, "Writing in Gikuyu, then, is Ngugi’s way not only of harkening back to Gikuyu traditions, but also of acknowledging and communicating their present."
+As one biographer points out: "Writing in Gikuyu, then, is Ngugi’s way not only of harkening back to Gikuyu traditions, but also of acknowledging and communicating their present."